Call of Duty will stay on PlayStation even after existing agreements end, Microsoft promises

 Microsoft’s commitments here follow similar comments made by head of Xbox Phil Spencer after the proposed acquisition was announced.
 They also align with comments made by Sony, which said it expected that Call of Duty and other Activision Blizzard titles would continue to be released on PlayStation.

-However, these comments from Smith go further than those past statements, revealing Microsoft's intention to keep Call of Duty on PlayStation even after existing contractual agreements between Activision Blizzard and Sony have run their course.
+Smith's comments go further than those past statements, however, revealing Microsoft's intention to keep Call of Duty on PlayStation even after existing contractual agreements between Activision Blizzard and Sony have run their course.
 This is the first time Microsoft has explicitly stated it intends to do so.

 That will no doubt alleviate the worries of PlayStation fans who wondered whether they’d be able to play future Call of Duty games on their console of choice.